mixxxdj/manual/source/chapters/user_interface.rst

 Play/Pause Button
 -----------------
 Clicking the Play/Pause button starts and pauses the playback.

-A right-click on the button during playback places a :term:`Cue point <cue>` on the track, see :ref:`interface-cue`.
+.. seealso:: The actual behaviour of the Play/Pause button dependes on the
+             selected cue mode described here: :ref:`using-cue-modes`.

 .. hint :: To return to the beginning of the track, right-click on the deck's
            :ref:`Fast-Rewind Button <interface-transport>`.